AstroNvim/astrocommunity/lua/astrocommunity/completion/avante-nvim/README.md

-# Avante.nvim

-avante.nvim is a Neovim plugin designed to emulate the behaviour of the Cursor AI IDE.
-It provides users with AI-driven code suggestions and the ability to apply these recommendations directly to their source files with minimal effort.
+Avante.nvim is a Neovim plugin that emulates the Cursor AI IDE's functionality.
+It provides AI-driven code suggestions and allows users to apply these recommendations directly to their source files with minimal effort.

-Everytime you open a file, the plugin will ask you to enter a Anthropic API key for Claude 3.5 Sonnet model.
-To avoid this, set an environment variable to store your API key:
+Everytime you open a file, the plugin will ask you to enter an Anthropic API key for Claude 3.5 Sonnet.
+To avoid repeating this, set an environment variable to store your API key locally:

 For Claude: